Quality Initiatives

 Companywide Quality Improvement Cycle

-Objectives are set and reviewed, and quality measures for achieving them are planned and rolled out across the entire Fujitsu Group.
-In addition to internal control using regulations and rules, quality processes are also standardized to ensure a stable quality.
+Quality objectives are set and reviewed, and quality strategies and policies for achieving them are planned and rolled out across the entire Fujitsu Group.
+In addition, we monitor and manage activities to ensure they are conducted in accordance with our Quality Policy.

-If a problem related to product/service quality is found, the matter is managed as a quality incident and prompt action/measures are taken.
-In the case of a serious quality incident, following the Risk Management Regulations, the matter is immediately reported from the field to the Risk Management & Compliance Committee at the Fujitsu headquarters, and under the committee’s instructions, the relevant departments address the incident jointly and consider ways to prevent recurrence.
-The recurrence prevention measures are shared with other departments through Quality Management Representatives in an effort to prevent the same incident from occurring at other Fujitsu Group companies.
+Following the Risk Management Regulations, the matter is immediately reported from the field to the Risk Management & Compliance Committee at the Fujitsu Headquarters.
+Under the direction of the Committee, the relevant departments address the incident jointly and consider ways to prevent recurrence.
+The recurrence prevention measures are shared with other departments through QMR in an effort to prevent the same incident from occurring at other Fujitsu Group companies.

 Additionally, through Qfinity (Note 1) activity, good/best practices are commended and shared across the entire Fujitsu Group to increase the level of quality throughout the Group.